Machine learning-based conditional mean filter: a generalization of the ensemble Kalman filter for nonlinear data assimilation: Introduction

 \section{Introduction}

-Data assimilation combines numerical models and observations of a dynamical system to infer its states.
-This approach of integrating data into dynamical models is essential in different applications, e.g., numerical weather prediction, environmental forecasting, and digital twins \cite{asch2016data, law2015data,reichle2008data, verlaan2001nonlinearity, houtekamer1998data, bauer2021digital, rasheed2020digital}.
-Filtering is a sequential data assimilation technique usually comprising two steps: a) forecasting of the states using the numerical models up to an observation event (forecast step) and b) updating of the forecasts by conditioning on new observations (analysis step).
-Ideally, the analysis step should be performed using Bayes' rule, where the forecasting states are encoded as a prior distribution, and the updated states are obtained as the Bayesian posterior.
-The Bayesian filtering problem has a closed-form solution for linear-Gaussian systems, i.e., the well-known Kalman filter (KF) \cite{Kalman1960, Evensen2009}.
-However, it is computationally difficult to accurately represent the posterior distribution in the case of nonlinear systems, even prohibitive for high-dimensional state spaces \cite{ades2013exploration,lei2011moment, Spantini2019}.
+Data assimilation combines numerical models and observations of a dynamical system to infer its states ~\cite{reich2019data,asch2016data,reich15, Evensen2009, jazwinski1970stochastic, van2019particle}.
+This approach of integrating data into dynamical models is essential in different applications, \emph{e.g.}, numerical weather prediction, environmental forecasting, and digital twins ~\cite{asch2016data, law2015data,reichle2008data, verlaan2001nonlinearity, houtekamer1998data,bauer2021digital, rasheed2020digital, pradhan2020global}.
+Filtering is a sequential data assimilation technique, usually comprising two steps: a) forecasting the states using the numerical models up to an observation event (prediction step) and b) updating the forecasts by conditioning on new observations (update step).
+Ideally, the update step should be performed using Bayes' rule, where the forecasting states are encoded as a prior distribution, and the updated states are obtained as the Bayesian posterior.
+However, it is computationally difficult to accurately represent the posterior distribution in the case of nonlinear systems, even prohibitive for high-dimensional state spaces~\cite{ades2013exploration,lei2011moment, Spantini2019}.